 If you are being assessed to move into a care home and you are seeking local authority funding, the value of your home will NOT be taken into account if a spouse, partner, or relative aged 60 or over is living there, BUT if none of these apply you will be expected to cover the costs.

-All homes should set out clearly the extra costs you may need to pay, whether your contents are insured and if there somewhere safe and secure where you can keep valuables, such as ID, credit cards, money and jewellery?
+All homes should set out clearly whether your contents are insured and if there is somewhere safe and secure where you can keep valuables, such as ID, credit cards, money and jewellery.

-Ask what services visit the home including hairdressing and chiropody; ask about visits to the doctor, dentist, and optician etc. and if you can be accompanied on these visits and if there is transport to the local town for shopping or lunch out.
+Ask what services are available when you visit the home including hairdressing and chiropody; ask about visits to the doctor, dentist, and optician etc. and if you can be accompanied on these visits and if there is transport to the local town for shopping or lunch out.

 Very often rooms are different to each other and so have a look around, but make sure that all rooms have emergency call systems, that there is some where you can make a private phone call, that there is both an assisted bathroom and assisted shower facility.
 You should be able to bring some items of furniture with you and all rooms should be accessible by wheelchair even if you do not need one right now.